ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity_guide/custom_experiences.md

 # Simple interactivity and data binding with amp-bind

-User's expect the modern web to react to their interactions and reflect changes they've made.
+Users expect the modern web to react to their interactions and reflect changes they've made.
 The `amp-bind` component enables state setting, reading, UI changes, and can process user inputs and simple logic.

 [example preview="top-frame" playground="true" imports="amp-bind"]
 ```html